2i2c-org/2i2c-org.github.io/content/blog/2022/ci-cd-improvements/index.md

    This produced two outputs to be used in subsequent steps:

    - A **human-readable table** including information on _why_ a given deployment requires an upgrade (using the excellent [Rich library](https://github.com/Textualize/rich)).
-   - A **JSON output** that can be interpreted by GitHub Actions as a set of matrix jobs to run.
+   - **JSON outputs** that can be interpreted by GitHub Actions as sets of matrix jobs to run.

    % TODO: Can we add an image of this nice table in the post?